Melbourne Conference & Exhibition Centre, Victoria

 11.20am

 Building on the big-picture view, we bring the focus back to the farm gate.
-Drawing on years of Dairy Farm Monitor Project (DFMP) data, Fiona Smith will explore the characteristics of farmers who consistently achieve strong results.
+Drawing on years of Dairy Farm Monitor Project (DFMP) data, Fiona Smith, dairy business consultant, will explore the characteristics of farmers who consistently achieve strong results.
 From decision-making to business practices and behaviours, we will examine what these farmers do well, and how their approaches can be applied more widely across the industry.

 11.50am